tagazok/my-workshops/static-web-apps/tutorial.md

 * Select the same Resource Group you used earlier in this workshop.
 * Enter a name to identify your Cosmos DB Account.
 This name must be unique.
 * Select the Location where your Account is going to be hosted.
 We recommand using the same location as your Static Web Apps.
-* Select `Provisioned throughput` as there and ensure you select the Free Tier Discounts.
+* Select `Provisioned throughput` there and ensure you select the Free Tier Discounts.
 * Select `Apply` when asked if you want to Apply the free tier discount
 * Click on `Review + Create` and then on `Create`.